0xAlcibiades/moloch-rising-contracts/README.md

 Hackthon code, thar be bugs, not warranty express or implied, use at your own risk.

+Contracts are "complete", excluding the zkSnarks verification and some better graphics.

 Testing is done with forge.
 Prettier, solhint, slither, can be used to perform further static analysis on the project.

 ## Running the tests